 We like to toss the apples into a large tub filled with a weak sanitizer solution.
 From there, the apples must be crushed before being pressed.
 We have experimented with several ways to do this.

-The wooden press we rent out here at the store has a crusher attached to the press.
+A wooden press crusher attached to the press.
 It is essentially a toothed drum with a hopper above it to feed apples into, one or two at a time, which is powered by a hand-turned crank.
 There is something deeply satisfying about manually crushing the apples, a visceral pop as they are caught and crushed, that feels both ancient and new.
 If you've picked the apples, and have a few pairs of willing arms to take turns at that cast-iron crank, this is the way to go.

-If, on the other hand, sheer practicality trumps artisanal nostalgia in your book, we also rent out an electric crusher and a bladder press.
+If, on the other hand, sheer practicality trumps artisanal nostalgia in your book, you can use an electric crusher and a bladder press.
 Gleaming in stainless steel and shiny red paint, the electric crusher looks and operates much like a small yet powerful wood chipper.
 The cleaned apples are fed down a tube to the sharp blades, powered by a strong motor.
 A low hum as the apple is diced into hundreds of tiny pieces and deposited into a waiting pot.

 Whichever method you fancy, the next step is to press the apples.
 We like to wrap the crushed apples in cheesecloth or nylon fruit-pressing bags.
 The less fruit you put in the press at a time, the more juice you will get from the apples.
 (Too much pulp at one time acts as a kind of shock absorber, protecting the middle of the pulp from the full pressure exerted by the press.)